OEM vs ODM Guide: What is oem/odm Service?

-You may have heard about the ODM and OEM types of suppliers.
+You may have heard about the ODM vs OEM types of suppliers.
 Differentiating these two may be confusing, and you may not get clear definitions from internet sources.
 The two terms are vital in the industrial world, and they are common types of cooperation models.

 In this article, you will learn the difference between OEM vs ODM, the pros, and cons, and why we need OEM or ODM Service.